 As for the adult ADHD groups, certain health conditions came up sometimes—but only in the context of stimulant medication.
 That is, their physicians maintained their health conditions meant they could not take stimulant medication.
 An irony, to be sure, and also not always true.

-By 2003: A Question for our NIMH Director
+By 2003: Question for NIMH Director Thomas Insel, MD

 Thomas Insel, then-director of the U.S. National Institutes of Mental Health, spoke at a 2003 ADHD conference I attended.
 After his talk, I asked him: “We know about the physical health issues associated with depression.
 Is anyone studying this with ADHD?”

 He paused, very thoughtfully, and said, “No, but that’s a very good idea.”